 Colorectal cancer (CRC) is the third most common new site and cause of cancer death in the US.
-While most cases will be diagnosed between the ages of 65 and 74 years, approximately 10.5% will occur in individuals <50 years.
-USPSTF has updated guidelines that recommend screening starting at age 45.
+Screening is recommended for all patients 50 to 75 years of age, based on USPSTF guidance.
 There are currently multiple screening strategies available and professional guidelines may differ in approach.

 The USPSTF recommends the following